Exios66/dark-triad-assessments/README.md

 - Footer with links to repository wiki (https://github.com/Exios66/dark-triad-assessments/wiki) and scientific articles
 - Modal window displaying relevant scientific articles for each assessment
 - Cyberpunk-inspired color scheme with dynamic light and dark modes
-- "History and Background" section providing context on the Dark Triad concept
+- "History and Background" section providing comprehensive context on the Dark Triad concept, including historical development, key figures, and research milestones

 ## Recent Updates